railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Stock locations
 ---------------

-Click :menuselection:`Stock Management --> Stock Locations Structure` to see the hierarchy of stock locations.
+Click :menuselection:`Warehouse --> Inventory Control --> Location Structure` to see the hierarchy of stock locations.
 These locations have been defined by the minimal default data loaded when the database was created.
-You'll use this default structure in this example.
+You will use this default structure in this example.

 Open ERP has three predefined top-level location types , ``Physical Locations`` and ``Partner Locations`` that act as their names suggest, and ``Virtual Locations`` that are used by Open ERP for its own purposes.

 #.
-From the :guilabel:`Main Menu` click on :menuselection:`Stock Management --> Configuration -->
+From the :guilabel:`Main Menu` click on :menuselection:`Warehouse --> Configuration -->
-	Locations` to reach a list view of the locations (not the tree view).
+	Warehouse Management --> Locations` to reach a list view of the locations (not the tree view).

 #.
-Click on the name of a location, such as \ ``Physical Locations/Tiny SPRL``\  to open a descriptive form view.
+Click on the name of a location, such as \ ``Physical Locations/OpenERP S.A.`` \ to open a
+	descriptive form view.
 Each
-	location has a :guilabel:`Location type` and a :guilabel:`Parent Location` that defines the hierarchical structure.
+	location has a :guilabel:`Location Type` and a :guilabel:`Parent Location` that defines the hierarchical structure.
-	An :guilabel:`Inventory Account` can also be assigned to a location.
-While you're here you should change the location's name to ``Ambitious Plumbing Enterprises`` , since it was named before you changed the company name.
+	While you are here you should change the location's name to ``Ambitious Plumbing Enterprises`` , since it was named before you changed the company name.

 #.
-From the :menuselection:`Main Menu` click :menuselection:`Stock Management --> Configuration
+From the :menuselection:`Main Menu` click :menuselection:`Warehouse --> Configuration
-	--> Warehouses` to view a list of warehouses.
-There's only the one at the moment, which should also be renamed from ``Tiny SPRL`` to ``Ambitious Plumbing Enterprises`` .
+	Warehouse Management --> Warehouses` to view a list of warehouses.
+There is only the one at the moment, which should also be renamed from ``OpenERP S.A.`` to ``Ambitious Plumbing Enterprises`` .

-.. todo:: Get this, below, right!

-.. tip:: Valuation of stock

-	If you want real-time stock valuation that tracks stock movements you must assign an account to each stock location.
-As product items are added to and taken from each location Open ERP generates an account entry for that location defined by the configuration of the product being moved – and a stock valuation based (in the current versions of Open ERP) on either :guilabel:`Cost Price` or :guilabel:`Average Price`.

-	For example, if you assign an account to the Supplier location you'll be able see the value of stock that you've taken from the supplier.
-Its contents can be valued in your accounts and it can manage inventory on consignment.

 A Warehouse contains an input location, a stock location and an output location for sold products.
 You can associate a warehouse with a partner to give the warehouse an address.
-That doesn't have to be your own company (although it can be): you can easily specify another partner who may be holding stock on your behalf.
+That does not have to be your own company (although it can be); you can easily specify another partner who may be holding stock on your behalf.

 .. index::